wrdrd/docs/_sources/tools/index.rst.txt

 - There are very many Jupyter kernels: https://github.com/jupyter/jupyter/wiki/Jupyter-kernels
-- :ref:`Jupyter Notebook` and :ref:`Jupyter Lab` are built atop IPython.
+- :ref:`Jupyter Notebook` and :ref:`Jupyter Lab` are built atop IPython: a Jupyter notebook file is a :ref:`JSON` file with an `.ipynb` extension which contains inputs and text and binary outputs.

 .. index:: PowerShell